manos-fr/manos-fr/README.md

 <h1 align="center">Hi 👋, I'm Manos</h1>
 <h3 align="center">I am a highly driven Engineer with experience in problem solving.
 Web development is my passion, both back-end & front-end, with familiarity to technologies like Flask, REST,PostgreSQL, microservices and ReactJS.
 I lovelearning and working with the latest technologies.
 My philosophy: Make it simple and elegant</h3>

-- 🔭 I’m currently working on **Front-End Development SPA with ReactJS**
+- 🔭 I’m currently working on **Front-End Development SPA PWA with ReactJS**

 - 🌱 I’m currently learning **ReactJS, Redux, Node.js**